 Android users are more inclined towards tool based, entertainment, and communication category apps, those that have in app ads.
 If your low cost app falls in either of these categories, the platform is for you to enter the market with.

 When to choose iOS

-The number one reason why apps wind up on iOS is because of the demographic the platform inhabits.
+The number one reason why businesses look for iOS app development company and apps wind up on iOS is because of the demographic the platform inhabits.
 What follows are reasons like less operating systems and devices to work around, the paying capability of users and the greater focus on security.

 For your next app, if it is based on an in app payment model, go with iOS.
 Also, if you are looking for a more secure platform, Apple is your friend.

 While you would have read the points of differences favoring iOS and by now you would have measured your idea up with them, let’s talk about its marketing.

 You should choose iOS if you are looking for influencer marketing for your application.

 In Coachella 2015, maximum number of attendees were Apple users.
 And the trend has remained same among popular events as well.
 So, if you are looking to get some press coverage from the world’s influencers, iOS should be your choice.

 strategies your digital product.